History of English Literature | Anglo-Saxon to Modern Era

 Pre-Chaucerian Period (500-1340)

 Pre-Chaucerian literature is the literature written before the period of Chaucer.
 This period has a significant place in the history of English literature.
-The two major periods, the literature of this time consists of are, Anglo Saxon and Anglo Norman.
+The two major periods, the literature of this time comprises of are, Anglo Saxon and Anglo Norman.

-(I) ANGLO-SAXON PERIOD (450–1066)
+(I) Anglo-Saxon Period (450–1066)

-(II) ANGLO-NORMAN PERIOD (1066-1340)
+(II) Anglo-Norman Period (1066-1340)

 Anglo-Norman literature is the literature written at the time of Anglo-Norman period.
 It is in the Anglo-Norman language.
 This language took form during the time 1066–1204, when the England and Duchy of Normandy came together to make the Anglo-Norman empire.
 The literature of this time was rich in writing the legends and lives of saints.
-It also included epic poetry, romance poetry, lyric poetry, fables, fabliaux, writings on history, hagiography, religious tales, didactic literature, drama, satire etc. The most famous manuscripts from this period include Brut, The Owl and the Nightingale, The Ormulum, Arthur and Merlin, Tristan and Iseult, La gageure, Anglo-Norman Sermon, Voyage de Saint Brandan, Piers Plowman, Roman de Renart, etc. Prominent writers from this literary period include; Layamon, Robert Biket, Geoffrey of Monmouth, Béroul, Thomas, Nicole Bozon, and others.
+It also included epic poetry, romance poetry, lyric poetry, fables, Fabliaux, writings on history, hagiography, religious tales, Didactic literature, drama, satire, etc. The most famous manuscripts from this period include Brut, The Owl and the Nightingale, The Ormulum, Arthur and Merlin, Tristan and Iseult, La gageure, Anglo-Norman Sermon, Voyage de Saint Brandan, Piers Plowman, Roman de Renart, etc. Prominent writers from this literary period include; Layamon, Robert Biket, Geoffrey of Monmouth, Béroul, Thomas, Nicole Bozon, etc. The Age of Chaucer (1340-1400)

 The Age of Chaucer is considered a period of major development in history of English Literature.
 It was the start of new English language and literature.
 Geoffrey Chaucer was a poet and an author of English language.
 In his brief life of 57 years, he contributed significantly in the development of English.
 For this reason, his has the title of “Father of English Literature”.
 The Canterbury Tales is his most prominent wok.
 The age of Chaucer faced various religious, social, political challenges.
-The churches, which used to have authority, were corrupted and people were going against the commands of the church.
+The churches, which used to have authority, were corrupted and people were starting to go against the commands of the church.
 People started to think more openly and without the restrictions of church and hence their writing style changed too.
 The theme of writings was moving from romance and fables to more humanistic.
 There were no dramas or novels written in that time.
 Prose and poetry were getting more importance.

 The most famous works from the age of Chaucer include The Book of the Duchess, The House of Fame, The Legend of Good Women, and Troilus and Criseyde.
 Chaucer’s book, Treatise on the Astrolabe, has technical writing which shows that he was good at science too as he was in English literature.
-Other main authors of the age of Chaucer are, William Langland, John Gower, Giovanni Boccaccio and John Trevisa.
-These are the other major works of Chaucer’s period: Piers Plowman, Confessio Amantis, Decameron, Vox Clamantis, The Knight’s Tale, Famous Women, etc. Though the Age of Chaucer was a short period, it made a great impact on English literature and changed its direction.
+(5) Other main authors of the age of Chaucer are, William Langland, John Gower, Giovanni Boccaccio and John Trevisa.
+(6) These are the other major works of Chaucer’s period: Piers Plowman, Confessio Amantis, Decameron, Vox Clamantis, The Knight’s Tale, Famous Women, etc. Though the Age of Chaucer was a short period, it made a great impact on English literature and changed its direction.
 It laid the basis of modern English language and literature.

 From Chaucer to Tottel’s Miscellany

 After the death of Chaucer, the conditions in England became very unfavourable.
 There were political conflicts and war.
 Thus, the 15th century does not have much literary productiveness.
-Some poets who tried to imitate Chaucer’s style produced some manuscripts but because those were imitative, they held little permanent value.
-From these people, the most prominent were Thomas Occleve and John Lydgate, who wrote The Governail of Princes and Stories of Thebes However, the poet, William Dunbar’sDance of the Seven Deadly Sins’ is very original with humour, vigour and homely pathos.
+Some poets who tried to imitate Chaucer’s style produced some manuscripts but because those were imitative, they did not hold a much permanent value.
+From these people, the most prominent were Thomas Occleve and John Lydgate, who wrote The Governail of Princes and Stories of Thebes However, the poet, William Dunbar’s ‘Dance of the Seven Deadly Sins’ is very original with humour, vigour and homely pathos.
 In prose, there was more work done.
 Reginald Pecock’s ‘Bloke of Faith’ proved to be a landmark in English prose.
 One great thing that happened during this period was the establishment of the first English printing press.
 William Caxton did it at Westminster in 1476.

 Other important works that started at a later time of this period include English New Testament, the complete English Bible of Miles Coverdale, Pastime of Pleasure, etc. Sir Thomas More’s Utopia is typical and thorough writing of this period.
 It was translated from Latin in 1551 and it described an ideal society.
 At the end of this period, stand out two names, Sir Thomas Wyatt and Henry Howard, Earl of Surrey.
-They have the honor of bringing love-poetry and Sonnet to English literature.
-Surrey was also the first writer to use a ten-syllable verse, which also has the name of blank verse.
+They have the honour of bringing love-poetry and Sonnet to English literature.
+Surrey was also the first writer to use ten-syllable verse, which also has the name of blank verse.
 In 1557, Tottel’s Miscellany, a compilation of miscellaneous English poems, came out.
 Almost half of the poems in this collection were of Wyatt and Surrey.
-Tottel’s Miscellany, published just a year before Elizabeth’s period, marked the dawn of a new era, as it was.
+Tottel’s Miscellany, published just a year before Elizabeth’s period, marked the dawn of a new era, as it was .
+(1)

 The Age of Shakespeare (1577-1625) or The Renaissance in History of English Literature